UBC-iGEM/internal-wiki-2023-24/src/dry-lab/software/index.md

 Goal: [ChaosDNA](chaosdna.md) (provide platform for in-silico testing of software):
 1. Given a string, total error rate, deletion error rate, mutation error rate, insertion error rate, generate a distribution of sequences that may be synthesized from wet lab
 2. Run our software on these faulty sequences
-3. Run statistical analysis on the success rate of software
+3. Run statistical analysis on different encoding and error correction strategies

-If we are satisfied with our initial MVP platform, we can demonstrate encoding/decoding of large files, and persistence.

 ### Iteration 2
 Redefine algorithms to tolerate up to 30% error in 100 nucleotide long DNA sequences, with in silico testing.